-- H. Feed claims data to providers to enable them to combine with clinical data upon ensuring that the practices have the requisite IT security to receive these types of data and have a robust platform to ingest claims data - Facilitate collection of data directly from patients and families (e.g., PHQ-9 data collection) and share data with providers in a timely manner to promote appropriate care delivery - J. Ensure bidirectional data flow between primary care practices and health plans that includes clinical data to support decision-making and clinical outcomes reporting - K. Work with primary care practices to ensure that patients have access to their medical records in an easy-to-use and "portable" format - L. Submit all requested data for the PBGH Health Value Index to PBGH on behalf of their members
+- H. Feed claims data to providers to enable them to combine with clinical data upon ensuring that the practices have the requisite IT security to receive these types of data and have a robust platform to ingest claims data - I. Facilitate collection of data directly from patients and families (e.g., PHQ-9 data collection) and share data with providers in a timely manner to promote appropriate care delivery - J. Ensure bidirectional data flow between primary care practices and health plans that includes clinical data to support decision-making and clinical outcomes reporting - K. Work with primary care practices to ensure that patients have access to their medical records in an easy-to-use and "portable" format - L. Submit all requested data to the employer